PundiAI/fx-docs/resourcess/f-x-cored-commands-documentation.md

       --trace                print out full stack trace on errors
 ```

-The return value will include&#x20;
+The return value will include:

-*

-a header which explains what the command is, for example `FunctionX Core Chain App`.
-Running the command `fxc`
+* a header which explains what the command is, for example `FunctionX Core Chain App`
+* the usage for example `fxcored [command]` where you will need to input fxcored and a follow up command like `fxcored tx`
+* all available commands
+* and all flags which might be needed for commands

+We will be going through a common command and the various sub commands and flags.

 ### Setting up fxcored